meshtastic/meshtastic/docs/hardware/overview.md

 Supported but not encouraged:

-- Lilygo TTGO T-Beam - version 0.7
+- Lilygo TTGO T-Beam - version 0.7 -- Very old, no power management chip and is freqeuntly confused with other devices.

 ## nRF52